I Finally Found Her (And She Still Knows How to Dance)

 The only thing that could stop me now was fear.
 And fear, I decided, had no place in this next chapter.

-You didn't get to see how I kept that promise - moving to Indonesia, building this unconventional life, dancing on beaches with friends from three different countries.
-But I feel you in every moment of authentic joy, every time I choose courage over comfort.
+You didn't get to see how I kept that promise.
+Moving to Indonesia, building this unconventional life.
+Dancing on beaches with friends from three different countries.
+But I feel you in every moment of pure joy.
+Every time I choose courage over comfort.

 This is my life now, Gran.
 Messy, multilingual, unconventional, and completely real.

 I dance without drinks.
 I make friends across cultures.
-I live in a wooden house on stilts with pigs and dogs and mountains that stretch toward the horizon.
-I write letters to you under Indonesian stars, feeling more like myself than I ever did in any boardroom or Hertfordshire house.
+I live in a wooden house on stilts with pigs, dogs and chickens.
+And mountains that stretch toward the horizon.
+I write letters to you under Indonesian stars.
+Feeling more like myself than I ever did in any boardroom or Hertfordshire house.

 "My darling girl," I can hear you saying, "you were never lost.
 You were just waiting for the courage to come home to yourself."